its-wiki/Admobie/README.md

 # Admobie
-Admobie is a library to integrate admob ads in your app fastly
+Admobie is a library to integrate admob ads in your android app fastly.
+Now you can integrate Banner, Interstitial and Native ads less than 2 minutes.

 ### Step 1.
 Add the JitPack repository to your build file